janhagimika/car_rental/README.md

 # Car Rental System

 A backend system for managing car rentals, including vehicle inventory, customer management, and rental processing.
 Built using the Spring Framework with RESTful API architecture.
+(Maven)

 ---